muldjord/skyscraper/docs/CLIHELP.md

 #### --nobrackets
 Use this option to disable any bracket notes when generating the game list.
 It will disable notes such as `(Europe)` and `[AGA]` completely.
 This option is only relevant when generating the game list.
 It makes no difference when gathering data into the resource cache.
 Consider setting this in [`config.ini`](CONFIGINI.md#bracketstrue) instead.

+NOTE!
+If 'nameTemplate' is set in config.ini this option is ignored.

 ###### Example(s)
 ```
 Skyscraper -p snes --nobrackets